orca-pet3910YT/C-kernel-OS/README.md

 - Be prepared to wait.
 We'll make sure to respond quickly to PRs and issues.
 - Have fun testing!

+## Collaborating
+To collaborate to CkOS, you can use either of these methods:
+- Send git patches to orca.pet.git.patches@gmail.com (no spam please)
+- Make a PR with your update

+Both of which require you comply to the rules above.

 ## Other projects worth visiting

 - [aOS - a bare metal OS from scratch by @axrxvm](https://github.com/axrxvm/aos)